pratyushasharma/pratyushasharma.github.io/index.md

-I am a EECS PhD student at MIT advised by Prof. [Antonio Torralba](http://web.mit.edu/torralba/www/).
+I am a PhD student in EECS at MIT advised by Prof. [Antonio Torralba](http://web.mit.edu/torralba/www/).
 My research goal is to understand what can be learnt from rich multimodal interactions (vision, touch and sounds) with objects (and people) in the world around us.
 I am also interested in  developing  systems that enable robots to efficiently abstract knowledge across tasks, reason, understand goals and reliably interact in the real world.

 At MIT, I am supported by the Great Educators Fellowship.